 Queen Arwa Mosque, Mosque in Jibla, Yemen.

-Queen Arwa Mosque is a prayer house in Jibla with a central stone courtyard surrounded by four arched corridors.
-The complex contains several prayer areas and houses a royal mausoleum in one corner of the grounds.
+Queen Arwa Mosque is a place of worship in the old town of Jibla, Yemen, built around a central stone courtyard surrounded by four arched corridors.
+The complex includes several prayer areas and a royal mausoleum set in one corner of the grounds.

-The building started as a palace in 1056 and was converted into a prayer house about 30 years later.
-This change happened when the region's political center moved to Jibla.
+The building started as a palace in 1056 and was converted into a mosque about 30 years later, when Jibla became the political center of the region.
+Queen Arwa, after whom the mosque is named, ruled from here and is buried in the attached mausoleum.

 The community of curious travelers